Jet (gemstone): History

 The earliest known worked jet object is a 10,000 BC model of a botfly larva, from Baden-Württemberg, Germany, found among the Venuses of Petersfels.
+Finds from Chalcolithic Europe are fairly uncommon but are more frequent from the bronze age.

 Jet has been used in Britain since the Neolithic period It continued in use in Britain through the Bronze Age where it was used for necklace beads.
 Jet necklaces following the plate and spacer design may have been based on Gold lunula.
 During the Iron Age jet went out of fashion until the early 3rd century AD in Roman Britain.
 The end of Roman Britain marked the end of jet's ancient popularity.

 Early archaeologists (particularly Victorian) often failed to distinguish between jet and other jet-like materials In particular in southern Britain the material described as jet was often Kimmeridge Shale. and some artifacts use more than one jet-like material.
 For example, the Pen y Bonc necklace combines two or three jet pieces with other dark material.